kjaergaard-lab/fpga-servo/README.md

 ## Creating project files

 The git repository contains all the source files needed to create three different versions of the architecture - a single controller version, a dual controller version, and a quad controller version.
+An additional version, called 'ip-trap-servo', is for internal use with our IP trap servo and uses a different DAC with additional switches.
 First, you will need to clone the git repository - navigate to the parent directory you want to use and run

     git clone https://github.com/kjaergaard-lab/fpga-servo